Skip to Content

 It’s worth noting that anchors very rarely get lost.

-If a ship had lost all of its anchors and was unable to dynamically position the ship would be unable to maintain a position when out to sea.
+If a ship had lost all of its anchors and could not dynamically position the ship, it would be unable to maintain a position when out to sea.

 In this situation, the ship would be either forced to dock in port or to keep sailing.